onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat VNF Modularity.rst

     :validation_mode: static
     :updated: casablanca

-    A shared Heat Orchestration Template resource must be defined in the base module.
-A shared resource is a resource that that will be referenced by another resource that is defined in the Base Module and/or one or more incremental modules.
-When the shared resource needs to be referenced by a resource in an incremental module, the UUID of the shared resource **MUST** be exposed by declaring an ONAP Base Module Output Parameter.
+    A shared Heat Orchestration Template resource is a resource that **MUST** be defined in the base module and will be referenced by one or more resources in one more more incremental modules.

+    The UUID of the shared resource (created in the base module) **MUST** be exposed by declaring a parameter in the ``outputs`` section of the base module.

+    For ECOMP to provided the UUID value of the shared resource to the incremental module, the parameter name defined in the ``outputs`` section of the base module **MUST** be defined as a parameter in the ``parameters`` section of the incremental module.

+    ECOMP will capture the output parameter name and value in the base module and provide the value to the corresponding parameter(s) in the incremental module(s).

 When the shared resource needs to be referenced by a resource in an incremental module, the UUID of the shared resource must be exposed by